Tigers vs. Mariners Player Props Betting Odds

 Kelenic Stats

-- Jarred Kelenic has 37 hits with 11 doubles, a triple, seven home runs and 10 walks.
-He has driven in 17 runs with five stolen bases.
+- Jarred Kelenic has collected 38 hits with 11 doubles, a triple, seven home runs and 10 walks.
+He has driven in 18 runs with five stolen bases.

-- Kelenic heads into this matchup looking to extend his two-game hit streak.
-In his last five games he is batting .250 with two doubles, a triple and two RBI.
+- Kelenic has picked up a hit in three straight games.
+During his last five outings he is batting .238 with two doubles, a triple and two RBI.

 Kelenic Recent Games